fieldtrip/website/tutorial/ica_artifact_cleaning.md

     cfg.channel      = {'MEG', 'MEGREF'};
     data_comp = ft_componentanalysis(cfg, data_clean); % using the data without atypical artifacts

-You should do the decomposition only on channels that see the brain and artifactual components in a simmilar way and that together represent a linear mixture of the underlying sources.
+You should do similar way and that together represent a linear mixture of the underlying sources.
 If you have EEG and EOG channels that are recorded using the same reference, the EEEG and EOG channels can goin there together.
 If you have EEG relative to one reference and bipolar EOG channels, you should not combine them in a single ICA decomposition.
-When you have combined MEG and EEG data, the MEG and EEG channels will both see the brain and artifactual sources, but have different sensitivity to them and to effects due to movement of the head relative to the MEG melmet; in that case we also recommend to use the ICA separately on the MEG and on the EEG channels.
+When you have combined MEG and EEG data, the MEG and EEG channels will both see the brain and artifactual sources, but have different sensitivity to them and to effects due to movement of the head relative to the MEG helmet; in that case we also recommend to use the ICA separately on the MEG and on the EEG channels.

 ### Identifying artifactual components